 Some Quick Tech Notes

-Just for the Audi Quattro version, the ZF 5HP-24A, there are close to a dozen variants of this transmission.
+Just for the VW & Audi Quattro version, the ZF 5HP-24A, there are more than a dozen variants of this transmission.
 For example, the variation of transmission for the Audi A6 Quattro 4.2 V8 through 2000 is different than the 2001 variant, which is yet again different than the post-2001 variant.
-None of these overlap with the A8 variants (of which there are half a dozen or so) or S6 (high-performance A6) variant.
-So, as you pursue solutions, be clear as to which variation your car has, and what’s compatible or interchangeable with it.
+None of these overlap with the A8 variants (of which there are half a dozen or so) or S6 (high-performance A6) or S8 (high-performance A8) variants.
+So, as you pursue solutions, it can be useful to be clear as to which variation your car has, and what’s compatible or interchangeable with it.
 Some variations interchange, some do not.
 You might buy a perfectly good transmission from a rebuilder but it’s an incompatible variant.

 We sometimes dismantle the transmissions on the cars we buy, and we see contaminated fluid due to someone trying a quick fix such as a fix-it additive.
 This can’t possibly help because the failure is serious and structural, like a broken bone in a person’s body.

-Additives can, however, cause harm.
+Additives can, however, cause harm, and ZF is adamant that these should not be used .
 The chemical composition of the fluid in the transmission has to be just right, and anything else is a problem.
 Additives don’t just contaminate the transmission (which is bad in its own right) but also the cooler lines and the radiator, so you’d then have to thoroughly flush those out before installing a good replacement transmission — otherwise its fluid will be contaminated too, which would make it likely to fail sooner.

 The failure was caused by overpressure, so there was enough fluid to cause that.
 We have never seen low fluid level cause this sort of failure.
 Trying to top up the transmission can, however, cause damage unless it’s done correctly (which is hard to do), as explained in the “Service” section below.

 If you do a service, it won’t fix the serious structural problem, but it can cause harm.
-I’ve listed more than 30 points where a service can create problems, so approaching with the “can’t hurt” mindset is overly optimistic.
+In analyzing this issue, I’ve noticed more than two dozen points where a service can create problems, so approaching with the “can’t hurt” mindset is overly optimistic.

 How do we know this?
 We’ve made most of the mistakes being cautioned about in this article.
 The others, we’ve inferred by seeing the damage in the transmissions we dismantle and analyze.
 A few others, we’ve learned about from other enthusiast reports.
 By and large, though, my cynicism is based on personal experience or observation.